What's in this article?

 Infographics should, at a glance, give the reader an understanding of how this data fits into the larger context of the market or world within which it exists.

 Infographics should be persuasive–make a compelling argument for why I’m looking at this thing.
-Infographics that don’t is probably one of my biggest personal pet peeves.
+Infographics that don’t are probably one of my biggest personal pet peeves.

 Start with some fundamental assumptions or misconceptions and walk your audience through a story that either reinforces or corrects assumptions about your topic.

-Please don’t just dump fancy colored data on an infographic and not work hard to make me care about it.
-At the very least make it interesting and esoteric enough to make me look smart for sharing it.
+Please don’t just dump fancy-colored data on an infographic and not work hard to make me care about it.
+At the very least, I want to make it interesting and esoteric enough to make me look smart enough to share it.

 No one wants their time wasted.
 Give me a reason to care about the infographic you took so much time creating.